 Back and Neck Pain Relief

 Chiropractic, where the alignment of your body’s structure is manually corrected, can relieve a lot of the pain associated with your back or neck.
-It is a natural, healthy way to relieve pain, rather than using drugs or surgeries.
+It is a natural, healthy way to provide lower back, upper back, and neck relief, without using drugs or surgeries.

-By focusing on the problem that is causing the discomfort, rather than symptoms, chiropractic can help get to the root of the of your back or neck pain.
+By focusing on the problem that is causing the discomfort, rather than the symptoms, chiropractic can help get to the root of your back or neck pain.
 It will improve joint mobility/flexibility, and also helps with the body’s ability to heal and repair.
-Chiropractic promotes blood flow to injured areas, and also releases endorphins and enkephalins, which are the body’s natural pain inhibitors.
+Chiropractic promotes blood flow to injured areas and also releases endorphins and enkephalins, which are the body’s natural pain inhibitors.